Proper maps of annuli: Introduction

-The ball can be regarded as the strongly pseudoconvex domain with the most symmetry.
-Let us consider then a non-pseudoconvex domain with a lot of symmetry, the annulus.
-Write $\A_{n,r} = \B_n \setminus \overline{r\B_n} = \{ z \in \C^n : r < \norm{z} < 1 \}$ for an annulus, where we will always assume that $0 < r < 1$.
-The automorphism group of $\A_{n,r}$ is the unitary group as long as $n > 1$.
-When $n=1$ there are also the automorphisms $e^{i\theta} \frac{r}{z}$.
-The same classical argument to classify the automorphism group $\A_{1,r}$ can be extended to show that in one dimension a proper holomorphic map $f \colon \A_{1,r} \to \A_{1,R}$ exists only if $R=r^d$ for some $d \in \N$ in which case it is either equal to $e^{i\theta} z^d$ or $r^d e^{i\theta} z^{-d}$.
-In dimension $n \geq 2$, due to the inner pseudoconcave boundary, via the Hartogs phenomenon and the theorem of Forstneri\v{c} on rationality of proper ball maps, all proper holomorphic maps $F \colon \A_{n,r} \to \A_{N,R}$ are rational, see \cref{theorem:annulimapsrational}, but they can be more complicated.
-In fact, holomorphic proper maps of annuli are in one to one correspondence with rational proper maps of balls that take a sphere centered at zero to another sphere centered at zero.
-See \cite{helal-2025-proper} for more details.
+Let us move to maps of annuli.
+When $n=1$, the same classical argument to compute the automorphism group of $\A_{1,r}$ extends to show that a proper holomorphic map $f \colon \A_{1,r} \to \A_{1,R}$ exists only if $R=r^d$ for some $d \in \N$ in which case $f(z)=e^{i\theta} z^d$ or $f(z)=r^d e^{i\theta} z^{-d}$.
+As we said before, if $n > 1$, annulus maps extend to ball maps.
+By Forstneri\v{c}, the maps must be rational.
+See \cref{theorem:annulimapsrational} (proved in \cite{helal-2025-proper}) for more details.
+So when $n > 1$, holomorphic proper maps of annuli are in one-to-one correspondence with rational proper maps of balls that take a sphere centered at zero to another sphere centered at zero.